-In 2008, the Company was in a loss from continuing operations, and as a result, any potential common shares would have been anti-dilutive and therefore are not included in the calculation.
-In 2010 and 2009, certain outstanding stock options were not included in the determination of diluted earnings per share as their impact would be anti-dilutive.
-The following table shows the shares excluded from the dilutive EPS calculation for all periods presented.
+In 2011, 2010 and 2009, certain outstanding stock options were not included in the determination of diluted EPS as their impact would be anti-dilutive.
+The following table shows the shares excluded from the diluted EPS calculation for all periods presented.